debazz4/webflyx/quotes/dune.md

 * "May the knife chip and shatter"
 * "A Great Man Doesnt Seek To Lead.
 He Is Called To It."
-* "An Animal Caught In A Trap Will Gnaw Off Its Own Leg To Escape.
+* "An Animal Caught In A Trap Will Gnaw Off Its Own LegTo"
+* "Escape.
 What Will You Do!"
 * "When Is A Gift Not A Gift!"